Front Page Challenge: Synopsis

-Occasionally, the challenger on Front Page Challenge was one of the panelists themselves, unbeknownst to the other three panelists.
+Occasionally, the challenger on Front Page Challenge was one of the panellists themselves, unbeknownst to the other three panellists.
 After the game, the relevant person simply moved to the guest seat for the interview.

-The show ran for nearly 40 years and featured a remarkably stable cast of panelists, including journalist-historian Pierre Berton, Betty Kennedy (who later become a Canadian senator), Toby Robins (who later became a movie actress) and radio commentator Gordon Sinclair.
+The show ran for nearly 40 years and featured a remarkably stable cast of panellists, including journalist-historian Pierre Berton, Betty Kennedy (who later become a Canadian senator), Toby Robins (who later became a movie actress) and radio commentator Gordon Sinclair.
 Columnist Allan Fotheringham joined the panel after Sinclair's death.
-A guest panelist, usually another Canadian journalist, politician or other celebrity, was also part of each episode.
-In 1990, journalist and radio/TV personality Jack Webster joined the show as its permanent fourth panelist.
+A guest panellist, usually another Canadian journalist, politician or other celebrity, was also part of each episode.
+In 1990, journalist and radio/television personality Jack Webster joined the show as its permanent fourth panellist.

 For its initial summer 1957 run, the show was hosted by Win Barron, best known for his voice-over narration of newsreels produced by the Canadian division of Paramount Pictures.
-However, Barron proved ill at ease in the moderator's seat, so both Fred Davis and panelist Alex Barris rotated as guest hosts in the early part of the fall before Davis was chosen to take over as host full-time (a position he retained for the rest of the show's run), though Barris continued to appear as a guest panelist occasionally and was the show's writer for the duration of its run.
+However, Barron proved ill at ease in the moderator's seat, so both Fred Davis and panellist Alex Barris rotated as guest hosts in the early part of the fall before Davis was chosen to take over as host full-time (a position he retained for the rest of the show's run), though Barris continued to appear as a guest panellist occasionally and was the show's writer for the duration of its run.
 In 1981, the CBC published an oversized book written by Barris about the history of the program.
 It was titled Front Page Challenge: The 25th Anniversary.
 Four years after the show's cancellation, another book by Barris was published chronicling the last fifteen years of the show.
 It included more details and anecdotes about the show's earlier phases not found in his first book.

 Several weeks after its debut, Ottawa Citizen television columnist Bob Blackburn deemed the programme to be noticeably improved and predicted that if that trend continued "and if the program doesn't run dry on its slightly limited subject matter, Front Page Challenge might well become an institution on Canadian TV".